 Asian markets have opened the day on a weak note.
 Japan (down 0.7%) and China (down 0.5%) are the biggest losers.
 However, Singapore (up 0.4%) has opened the day on a good note.
 The US markets closed down by 0.2% yesterday.
 Indian markets have followed global cues and opened the day on a weak note as well.
 Metal and IT stocks are the main losers.

-The BSE-Sensex is trading lower by around 73 points (0.4%), while the NSE-Nifty is down by around 25 points (0.4%).
-Midcap stocks are trading in the negative as well, with the BSE Midcap index down by about 0.1%.
-Small cap stocks are witnessing buying interest and the <BSE Small cap index is up by 0.1%.
-The rupee is trading at 44.74 to the US dollar.
+The BSE-Sensex is trading lower by around 43 points (0.2%), while the NSE-Nifty is down by about 20 points (0.3%).
+Mid and small cap stocks are trading in the red as well, with the BSE-Midcap and BSE-Smallcap indices down by 0.1% each.
+The rupee is trading at 45.14 to the US dollar.

 It is a day before Christmas.
 We wish all our readers a Merry Christmas.
 But this time the Christmas may not be too sweet.
 With prices of all food items climbing higher, the cakes and goodies are set to cost more by almost 20%.
 Prices of all key ingredients like sugar, oil, milk and milk based products are hitting an all time high.
 In fact thanks to the prices of other food items, this Christmas will not be too spicy either.
 Prices of onions and other vegetables have been soaring to new highs.
 While the reduction of import duty on onion prices has helped to bring down prices by nearly 22% in a day, the prices of other food items have not seen any respite.
 Stock of food major Nestle India is currently trading in the red.